- Sermon Notes

 Leviticus 19:12, You shall not swear falsely by My name, so as to profane the name of your God; I am the Lord.

 Numbers 30:2, If a man makes a vow to the Lord, or takes an oath to bind himself with a binding obligation, he shall not violate his word; he shall do according to all that proceeds out of his mouth.

 Deuteronomy 23:21, When you make a vow to the Lord your God, you shall not delay to pay it, for it would be sin in you, and the Lord your God will surely require it of you.

 - As He had throughout this section, Jesus uses a common rabbinic form, “You have heard it said” … “But I tell you.”

 - He was presenting a traditional standard they had heard, upon which to base a higher one.
-He wasn’t letting people off the hook, He was setting the hook in deeper.
+He wasn’t letting people off the hook, He was setting the

 - The religious leaders had developed an elaborate system indicating how binding an oath was depending on how the oath had been made.